Extremal graphical modeling with latent variables via convex optimization: Experimental demonstrations

 \subsection{Real data application}

 We apply our latent \HR{} model to analyze large flight delays.
-We use a dataset from the R-package \texttt{graphicalExtremes} \citep{graphicalExtremes2022} with $p = 29$ airports in the southern U.S.~shown in the left panel of Figure~\ref{fig:graphs}.
+We use a data set from the R package \texttt{graphicalExtremes} \citep{graphicalExtremes2022} with $p = 29$ airports in the southern U.S.~shown in the left panel of Figure~\ref{fig:graphs}.
 Large flight delays cause huge financial losses and lead to congestion of critical airport infrastructure.
 Our method provides an improved model for the dependence of such excessive delays at different airports, and can eventually be used for stress testing of the system; see \cite{hen2022} for details on this application.
-Unless otherwise noted, we fit the models on the whole dataset consisting of $n = 3603$ observations from 2005-01-01 to 2020-12-31.
+Unless otherwise noted, we fit the models in the whole dataset consisting of $n = 3603$ observations from 2005-01-01 to 2020-12-31.
 We compare our \texttt{eglatent} method for latent \HR{} models with the \texttt{eglearn} algorithm by \citep{engelke2022a} that estimates a graphical structure without latent variables.
-Throughout this application, we choose the exceedance threshold to be $0.85$ (i.e., $1-k/n = 0.85$) resulting in $k = 540$ marginal exceedances for the computation of the empirical variogram $\hat \Gamma_O$; see Section~\ref{sec:exmpirical_variogram}.
+We report here the results for the exceedance threshold of be $q = 0.90$ (i.e., $1-k/n = 0.90$) resulting in $k = 360$ marginal exceedances for the computation of the empirical variogram $\hat \Gamma_O$; see Section~\ref{sec:exmpirical_variogram}.
 The latter is the input for the different structure learning methods.
+Different choices of the threshold, or equivalently, of $k$, are discussed below.

-The left-hand side of Figure~\ref{fig:likelihood} shows the number of edges of \texttt{eglatent} and of \texttt{eglearn} as a function of the tuning parameter $\lambda_n$, where the parameter $\gamma$ related to the latent variable selection in \texttt{eglatent} is fixed to $\gamma = 2$; different values of $\gamma$ give similar results and are omitted here.
+The left-hand side of Figure~\ref{fig:likelihood} shows the number of edges of \texttt{eglatent} and of \texttt{eglearn} as a function of the tuning parameter $\lambda_n$, where the parameter $\gamma$ related to the latent variable selection in \texttt{eglatent} is fixed to the default choice $\gamma = 4$; different values of $\gamma$ give similar results and are omitted here.
 We see that for both methods, larger values of $\lambda_n$ result in sparser graphs.
 It is important to note that for \texttt{eglearn}, we count the edges of the usual estimated graph.
 For our \texttt{eglatent} method we count the edges of the residual graph among the observed variables.
-The latent graphs have generally fewer edges and are therefore more easily interpretable.
+The latent graphs generally have fewer edges and are therefore more easily interpretable.

 To compare the different model fits and to select the optimal value for the tuning parameter~$\lambda_n$, we must compute the likelihood of the fitted models on an independent validation set.
 To this end, we split the data chronologically into five equally large folds and perform cross-validation by leaving one fold out (validation data) and fitting on the remaining four folds (training data).
 The results for model performance on the validation sets are then averaged.
 The right-hand side of Figure~\ref{fig:likelihood} shows the averaged log-likelihood values on the validation sets that were not used for model fitting.
 For both methods, we see that for too small values of $\lambda_n$, the graphs are too dense and overfit to the training data.
 In fact, for $\lambda_n =0$, both models correspond to the fully connected graph whose performance (horizontal line) is much worse than the models enforcing sparsity.
 For too large values of $\lambda_n$, the graph becomes too sparse and the model is not flexible enough.
 Clearly, the latent model outperforms \texttt{eglearn}, indicating that latent variables are present in this data set.
 In this particular application, they can be thought of as confounding factors such as meteorological variables or strikes in the aviation industry that affect many airports simultaneously.